Sourdough Gingerbread Cookies

 Instructions

-1. In a small combine flour, salt, baking soda and spices.
+• In a small, combine flour, salt, baking soda, and spices.

-2. In a large mixing bowl with an electric mixer, (or the bowl of a stand mixer fitted with a paddle attachment) cream butter, brown sugar and molasses until it's thick and fluffy.
+• In a large mixing bowl with an electric mixer (or the bowl of a stand mixer fitted with a paddle attachment), cream butter, brown sugar, and molasses until it's thick and fluffy.

-3. Beat in the egg and the sourdough starter until it is combined.
+• Beat in the egg and the sourdough starter until combined.

-4. Add the dry ingredients to the wet ingredients and use a rubber spatula to combine it into a thick and sticky dough.
+• Add the dry ingredients to the wet ingredients and use a rubber spatula to combine them into a thick, sticky dough.

-5. Shape the dough into a mound and cut it into 2 pieces.
-Wrap the pieces in plastic wrap and chill them in the fridge for at least 3 hours, or all the way up to 36 hours.
+• Shape the dough into a mound and cut it into two pieces.
+Wrap the pieces in plastic wrap and chill them in the fridge for at least 3 hours or up to 36 hours.

-3. The initial rolling will be harder and the dough will crack.
+• The initial rolling will be harder, and the dough will crack.
 It will get easier to roll each time as the butter in the dough will soften.

-4. Use as much flour as you need to roll it out without it sticking.
+• Use as much flour as you need to roll it out without sticking.

-Gather up all the scraps of dough and re-roll it and continue with the cutting.
+• Gather all the dough scraps, re-roll, and continue cutting.

-1. To make the icing, add an egg white to a medium bowl and use a hand mixer to beat it on medium speed until frothy.
+• To make the icing, add an egg white to a medium bowl and use a hand mixer to beat it at medium speed until it is frothy.

-2. Add in the powdered sugar and beat it in on low speed until combined.
+• Add the powdered sugar and beat it on low speed until combined.
 Turn the mixer onto medium-high speed and beat for 3-4 minutes until thick and glossy.
 If the icing is too thick, add a few drops of water as needed.

 Notes